saeyslab/nichenetr/vignettes/model_evaluation.md

 ## 4 -0.018723210 0.63536958  RCAN2
 ## 5 -0.070250368 0.36418916 MFAP3L
 ## 6 -0.192244949 0.23454428   PARL

-# In this vignette, we will demonstrate the evaluation procedure using this subset of expression datasets.
-To load in all expression datasets, use:
-#expression_settings_validation = readRDS(url("https://zenodo.org/record/1484138/files/expression_settings.rds"))
 ```

 ### Example: transcriptional response prediction evaluation